MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in Version 9.0.1 ?
+    - Fixed the get_pip_statistics method to accurately present data

 What's new in Version 9.0.0 ?

     - Added class MrFixStatistics: